MyFriendsCoffee team tried and tested dozens of the best ground coffee brands, and these options are the cream of the crop.

-Also called: Viennese, full city or velvet.
+Also called: Viennese, a full city or velvet.
 With this degree of roasting, beneficial essential oils are already being released, because the surface of the bean is more shiny and oily.
 The sweet-bitter notes prevail, the taste is rich and velvety.

 The temperature of roasting can vary from 180 to 250 ° C. Under the influence of the caramelization process of the sugar contained in the beans, the beans can crack.
 This is the norm and is not considered a problem.

-How to choose the ideal grind level?
+How to choose the ideal grind size

 Grinding for brewing in a cup

 If you don’t have a coffee machine, you can brew a drink in a cup: the method is called “Warsaw-style.”
 Place ground beans in a cup, pour hot water over, stir, cover with a saucer and leave for a few minutes.
 The more finely ground the beans, the better.
-Pulverized grind level is perfect.
+The pulverized grind level is perfect.

-Especially for brewing in a cup, the Starbucks chain of coffee houses produce ultrafine grinding coffee in vacuum packaging, advertised as a substitute for instant coffee.
+Especially for brewing in a cup, the Starbucks chain of coffee houses produces ultrafine grinding coffee in vacuum packaging, advertised as a substitute for instant coffee.
 This grinding is very good for brewing in a cup.
 But if you can not obtain such a dusty type grind, the usual fine grinding will do.

 Grinding coffee for the Turkish cezve (Coffe Turk)

-The best ground coffee for a Turk is powdered.
+Coffee for a Turk is powdered.
 Particles of beans make the drink thicker.
 At home, grinding grains to this consistency is almost impossible.
 You have to either buy ready-made superfine ground coffee, or grind in specialized stores.
 It is advisable to use the coffee powder as quickly as possible: it expires within a few hours.

 Fine espresso grind was invented especially for coffee machines: a little smaller than fine, but larger pulverized grinding.

-Superfine ground coffee should not be used for brewing espresso: the drink turns out to be bitter, with the smell of burning grains.
+Ground coffee should not be used for brewing espresso: the drink turns out to be bitter, with the smell of burning grains.
 The small particles actually clog the filters of coffee machines.

-Grinding for geyzer coffee makers and aeropress
+Grinding for geezer coffee makers and aeropress

-For brewing coffee, in a geyzer coffee maker or aeropress, the grinding should be fine or medium.
+For brewing coffee, in a geyzer coffee maker or Aeropress, the grinding should be fine or medium.
 The finer the grinding, the stronger the coffee, but be careful not to use ultrafine, since the pulverized grinding powder clogs Aeropress filters.

-Grinding for Pour over and Kemex
+Grinding for Pour over and Chemex

-It is believed that medium-ground coffee is best suited to pour over: a bit larger than for aeropress.
+It is believed that medium-ground coffee is best suited to pour over: a bit larger than for Aeropress.
 If disposable paper filters are used, the grinding may be thinner as long as the water passes through the thicket.
-But in the pour over with metal or fabric filters, finely ground coffee can not be brewed as the grain particles fall through the holes.
+But in the pour-over with metal or fabric filters, finely ground coffee can not be brewed as the grain particles fall through the holes.